whitefight18/Malicious_URL_Analyzer/README.md

 `python3` from [python.org](https://www.python.org/downloads/)

+To install the dependencies, use `pip3 install -r requirements.txt`

+Or, to install them manually -

 `requests` library ( install using `pip3 install requests` )

 `validators` library ( install using `pip3 install validators` )